 Makar Sankranti is one of the 12 Sankranti (or Sankranthi) days that are a part of the Hindu calendar.
 Sankranti, also known as Sankramanam means transit and marks transition of the sun into a new sign.
 The twelve Sankranti days in a year are divided into four main categories — Ayan, Vishuva, Vishnupadi and Shadhitimukhi Sankranti.
 Among all the 12 Sankranti says, ‘Makar Sankranti’ is the most promising one and it is celebrated all over India.

 List of Sankranti Dates 2022

-In Southern India, Makar Sankranti is celebrated for four days.
-There are Sankranti Puja rituals and traditions which are followed in the Southern part of India.
-The day of Sankranti is considered to be auspicious and good for charity, but all the auspicious ceremonies are avoided on this day.
+In Southern India, Makar Sankranti is celebrated for four days with Sankranti Puja rituals and traditions.
+Sankranti is favourable for charity, but auspicious ceremonies are avoided on this day.
 Makar Sankranti marks the beginning of a prosperous phase or the holy phase of transition.
-It also marks the end of the inauspicious phase, which starts in mid of December.
-All the sacred rituals can be performed from this day onwards.
+It also marks the end of the inauspicious phase, which starts in mid-December.
+All sacred rituals and auspicious ceremonies can be performed after Sankranti.

-There are various names given to Makar Sankranti in different parts of India.
-In the state of Gujarat, it is known by the name of Uttarayan.
-In Tamil Nadu, it is known as Pongal whereas in Himachal Pradesh, Haryana and Punjab, it is named as Maghi.
-On this day, various sweets and snacks are prepared at home.
-Makar Sankranti is celebrated in such a manner that all the bitter and sad moments which occurred in the past are forgotten on this day.
-This day marks the new phase of life which is full of knowledge, purity, and wisdom.
+Makar Sankranti is known by different names in various parts of the country.
+In Gujarat, it is known by the name of Uttarayan.
+In Tamil Nadu, it is known as Pongal whereas in Himachal Pradesh, Haryana and Punjab, it is called Maghi (from the month of Magh) and is preceded by the festival of Lohri.
+On this day, sweets and snacks are prepared at home and kite flying is practised in the Northern parts as well as Gujarat.
+Makar Sankranti marks a new phase of life which is full of knowledge, purity, and wisdom.